smichaelsen/melon-images/Readme.md

 ### From 0.8 to 0.9

-With upgrading you will loose all cropping information.
+With upgrading you will lose all cropping information.
 You need to crop the images again the backend.